inspec/inspec-aws/docs/resources/aws_waf_ip_sets.md

 # aws_waf_ip_sets

-Use the `aws_waf_ip_sets` InSpec audit resource to test the properties of the plural resource of AWS WAF IPSet.
+Use the `aws_waf_ip_sets` Chef InSpec audit resource to test the properties of multiple AWS Web Application Firewall (WAF) IP sets.

 ## Syntax

-Ensure that ip set exists.
+Ensure that IP set exists.

     describe aws_waf_ip_sets do
       it { should exist }